 While there is no statutory definition, defamation can usually be considered to be an untrue spoken or written expression, referring to a person, which when published, is deemed harmful or likely to harm the reputation of an individual.

-If you are a DAS customer, you have access to a number of guides and template letters that could help you if your business is being defamed on DAS Businesslaw.
+You have access to a number of guides and template letters that could help you if your business is being defamed on DAS Businesslaw.

 Forms of defamation